AnthonyK213/nvim/README.md

   - `Xe2`: Compile with XeLaTeX for two times.
   - `Bib`: Compile with biber.
   - `PushAll`: Just push all to the remote origin.
-    - `-b`: branch, default value is current branch.
+    - `-b`: branch, current branch default.
-    - `-m`: comment, default value is the date.
+    - `-m`: comment, the date default.
   - `CodeRun`: Run code of current buffer.
   - `Time`: Echo date and time.
   - `PDF`: Open pdf with the given name in the system viewer.